Mott metal-insulator transition in a modified periodic Anderson model: Insights from entanglement entropy and role of short-range spatial correlations: Introduction

 Over the last three decades, the dynamical mean field theory (DMFT) framework has been highly insightful in understanding the physics of metal-insulator transitions, heavy fermions, Hund’s metals, etc.~\cite{dmft_rmp}.
 DMFT is a non-perturbative framework that becomes exact in the limit of infinite coordination number~\cite{metzner_vollhardt_infinite_dim}.
 The solution of paradigmatic lattice models such as the Hubbard and the periodic Anderson models within the premises of DMFT has enhanced our understanding of strongly correlated electron systems~\cite{Phys_today_DMFT}.
 Furthermore, DMFT, combined with density functional theory, becomes a robust predictive framework for strongly correlated real materials~\cite{paul2019applications, biermann2006electronic}.

-Several studies report on the nature of the metal-insulator quantum phase transition depicted by the Hubbard model~\cite{metzner_vollhardt_infinite_dim,dmft_rmp,bulla1999,bulla2001,vlad2011,vlad2013}.
-For example, it is known that the classic Mott MIT, as described by the Hubbard model, at zero temperature, exhibits a first-order transition as a function of the Coulomb interaction strength, accompanied by a hysteresis in the temperature-interaction plane.
-The first-order lines terminate at a second-order critical temperature and are also spanned by a quantum critical fan emanating from this second-order critical point~\cite{vlad2011,vlad2013,Lee_Vojta_2019}.
+Several studies report on the nature of the metal-insulator quantum phase transition depicted by the Hubbard model~\cite{metzner_vollhardt_infinite_dim,dmft_rmp,bulla1999,bulla2001,Terletska2011,vlad2013}.
+For example, it is known that the classic Mott MIT, as described by the single-band Hubbard model, exhibits a first-order metal-insulator transition at finite temperatures, and is accompanied by a metal-insulator coexistence regime in the temperature-interaction plane.
+The first-order line terminates at a second-order critical end-point temperature, $T_c$.~\cite{Terletska2011,vlad2013,Lee_Vojta_2019}.

 In recent works, the Mott MIT has also been interpreted in terms of a new quantity of relevance, namely, the entanglement entropy as derived from the concepts of quantum information theory~\cite{byczuk_quantification_2012,PRX_Tremblay_2020,walsh_local_2019,udagawa_entanglement_2015,larsson_entanglement_2005,larsson_single-site_2006,johannesson_entanglement_2007,gu_entanglement_2004,bellomia_quasilocal_2024,held_physics_2013}.
 The main idea behind such descriptions start with the calculation of the entanglement entropy using the von Neumann definition~\cite{yang_phase_2000,zanardi_quantum_2002,larsson_entanglement_2005,larsson_single-site_2006,amico2008entanglementRMP}.
 The von Neumann entropy can serve as an effective quantity in describing systems, especially where the transitions take place without any conventional symmetry-breaking order parameter description.
 The Mott MIT is thus an extremely pertinent system, and such a description may shed new insights.
 Recent studies on the Hubbard model in two dimensions have explored the efficacy of local entanglement entropy and mutual information in understanding the order of the Mott transition and its universality class~\cite{PRX_Tremblay_2020,walsh_local_2019,udagawa_entanglement_2015,bera_dynamical_2024,held_physics_2013}.